top of page

 Best Siquijor Caves

 Wading through the underground Cantabon Cave system in the heart of the Mount Bandilaan National Park, will feel like you’ve been transported to another world.
 Learn about the rock formations and all about the underground wildlife that survives in the dark, cold conditions.
 The National Park also offers plenty of other things to do and see nearby.
+This was our favourite cave in Siquijor.
 Location 📌

 Canhaling Cave